afreeorange/aws-access-log-reports/README.md

 Use `awscli` and `goaccess` to generate pretty, monthly reports of a few sites I have deployed in S3/CloudFront.
 Runs in a FreeNAS Jail.
-Uploads reports to an S3 bucket when done.
+Involves two separate buckets

+1. One that collects all the logs and has a 30-day expiration rule on all objects
+2. Another that simply hosts the reports 👍

 ### Setup